j-siderius/TinySpark/docs/chapter3/gesture_recognition_deploy.md

 # Gesture recognition - deploying the model

 Now it is time to deploy the trained model to the TinySpark development board.
-In order to do so, the recording code from a [previous section](../chapter3/gesture_recognition_data.md) is rewritten to accomodate the prediction.
-The trained weights are included in the code and the final prediction (the gesture with the highest probability) is printed.
+In order to do so, the recording code from [a previous section](../chapter3/gesture_recognition_data.md) is rewritten to accomodate the prediction.
+The trained weights are included in the code.
+Since the training phase of the neural network is not needed anymore, its code will not be included from [the previous section](../chapter3/gesture_recognition_training.md).
+The program will work by pressing `Button 1` and then recording a gesture.
+The on-board LED will be on when recording the gesture.
+The final prediction (the gesture with the highest probability) is printed to the serial console together with its probability.

 [![Open In Github](../assets/images/github-badge.svg)](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/gesture_model.py)